 - Provide Local Technical Assistance (LTA) to communities on an as requested basis.
 Each community will be limited to three requests per year.
-Typical activities may include data collection, operational analysis, and safety studies. - 2.
-Review and comment on all Environmental Notification Forms and Environmental Impact Reports as part of the MEPA process.
+Typical activities may include data collection, operational analysis, and safety studies. - Review and comment on all Environmental Notification Forms and Environmental Impact Reports as part of the MEPA process.
 Attend project scoping sessions for significant projects in the region as part of the MEPA process.
 Review all documents prepared under federal environmental laws and regulations. - 3.
 Application of the latest versions of transportation software programs to perform analysis and test recommendations. - 4.
-Present findings to communities through documentation and oral presentation as required. - 5.
+Present findings to communities through documentation and oral presentation as required. - Work with local communities to advance the recommendations of previously completed planning studies to the project development stage. - 6.
+Assist member communities in the preparation of MassDOT Project Need Forms and Project Initiation Forms. - 7.
 Work with PVTA and member communities to assure understanding of transit options in the region.

-- 1. Reports documenting the findings and recommendations of all LTAs. - 2.
-Recommendations and comments as appropriate for the review of MEPA documents.
+- 1. Reports documenting the findings and recommendations of all LTAs.
+As necessary. - Recommendations and comments as appropriate for the review of MEPA documents.
+As necessary.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$18,400 9 weeks

 MassDOT (20% match) \$ 4,600 2 weeks

 TOTAL \$23,000 11 weeks

-Direct Labor \$10,445

-Indirect Costs \$12,555]